Van Hammer: World Championship Wrestling (1991–1995)

 Despite the quick loss Hammer continued to be pushed, defeating Vinnie Vegas on a house show in Louisville, Kentucky, on June 3.
 He was victorious as well against Tommy Angel and Vladimir Koloff as well that month, although he sustained a defeat to Rick Rude.
 On July 3, Hammer defeated Lord Steven Regal at a house show in Spartanburg, South Carolina.
 His final WCW match came on July 11 in Tower City, Pennsylvania, when he pinned Wrecking Crew Fury.
 Due to WCW's lengthy tapings that began that month, he continued to appear much later in the year.
 On the September 11 episode of WCW Worldwide (taped July 7 in Orlando, Florida) he teamed with 2 Cold Scorpio and Marcus Alexander Bagwell in a losing effort against Sid Vicious & Harlem Heat.
 His final television appearance came on the November 6 episode of WCW Worldwide (taped July 10 in Orlando, Florida), Hammer attempted to defend his Jesse Ventura's Strongest Arm championship but was defeated by The Equalizer in the first round.

 In addition to making a television appearance in November 1993 (due to the pre-taping in July) in the Jesse Ventura arm-wrestling challenge, Hammer's name was also mentioned on the January 4 episode of WCW Main Event in a segment with Diamond Dallas Page.
 The heel randomly drew names out a fishbowl, and Hammer's name was one of the selections.
 He returned November 29, 1994, and was defeated by Dick Slater at a television taping.

 On the January 21, 1995, episode of WCW Pro (taped on December 4, 1994, in Dalton, Georgia) another challenge was made by Diamond Dallas Page, this time a call to defend his arm wrestling title.
 Van Hammer made a surprise appearance to accept the challenge and Page faked an arm injury and called it off.
 One month later, on the February 25 episode of WCW Pro, Page defeated Hammer in an arm wrestling match after Max Muscle interfered.
+Hammer took a hiatus from wrestling.